RallyTechServices/rallyeif-testrail/ReadMe.txt

-Date: 05-Mar-2015
+Date: 07-Apr-2015
 From: John P. Kole
-Subj: How to install and use Rally's TestRail connector - reldir-01
+Subj: How to install and use Rally's TestRail connector on CentOS - reldir-02

 This document is composed of the following sections:
     A.) Overview:
-    B.) Installation of Ruby:
+    B.) Installation of RVM and Ruby:
     C.) Installation of the TestRail connector GEMs:
     D.) Create custom fields in Rally and TestRail:
     E.) Running the TestRail connector: